REFINING TECHNOLOGY WORKSHOP

 - Alternative FCC operations

-Our instruction technique includes a series of exercises to increase the retention of key information and reinforce the material being presented.
-Economic analysis is a thread that runs through the entire presentation period.
+Our instruction technique includes alternating presentation and problem solving to increase the retention of key information and reinforce the material being presented.
+Economic analysis is a thread that runs through the entire session.

 In our sessions, we provide spreadsheet models for solving problems typical in the refining business such as project justification, design and technical service activities.